Javascript is not enabled.

 AARP's 53 state and territory COVID-19 vaccine guides can help you find vaccines near you and provide the latest answers to common questions about costs, eligibility and availability.

-Paul Offit, M.D., an infectious disease physician at Children’s Hospital of Philadelphia and the author of the book Tell Me When It’s Over: An Insider’s Guide to Deciphering COVID Myths and Navigating Our Post-Pandemic World, tells AARP that when it comes to COVID-19, “at least half of the hospitalizations and deaths in people who are at high risk are in people who never [got treated].”
+Despite their proven effectiveness, however, “at least half of the hospitalizations and deaths in people who are at high risk are in people who never [got treated],” Dr. Paul Offit, an infectious disease physician at Children’s Hospital of Philadelphia and the author of the book Tell Me When It’s Over: An Insider’s Guide to Deciphering COVID Myths and Navigating Our Post-Pandemic World, tells AARP.

-A study published in January found that only 12.2 percent of 309,755 patients eligible for Paxlovid received a prescription.
-Another study, yet to be peer reviewed, found that only 9.7 percent of more than 1 million high-risk patients received the treatment.
+A study published in 2024 found that only 12.2 percent of 309,755 patients eligible for Paxlovid received a prescription.
+Another study found that only 9.7 percent of more than 1 million high-risk patients received the treatment.

-The key is starting these antiviral medications right away — within the first five days of symptom onset, says William Schaffner, M.D., a professor of preventive medicine and infectious diseases at Vanderbilt University School of Medicine in Nashville, Tennessee.
+The key to these antivirals is starting them right away — within the first five days of symptom onset, says Dr. William Schaffner, a professor of preventive medicine and infectious diseases at Vanderbilt University School of Medicine in Nashville, Tennessee.

 “We tend to say, ‘Oh, I’ll see if it gets better tomorrow.
 I don’t want to bother the doctor with this,’ ” Schaffner says.
 “Do this as quickly as possible, because if you have either flu or COVID, instituting the treatments early gives you the best benefit.
 The longer you wait, the less effective the treatments are.”

 Another important point, Offit says, is to remember that it’s not just COVID-19 that can cause people to get seriously ill.
-Flu and RSV send hundreds of thousands of people to the hospital each year too.
-Like for COVID, vaccines also help prevent severe illness from these infections.
+Flu and RSV send hundreds of thousands of people to the hospital each year, too, and there are vaccines that also help prevent severe illness from these infections.

 Offit says the key message is to stay home if you’re sick.
 “Or if you can’t stay home because your work doesn’t allow you to stay home, then wear a mask,” he says.